 a personal loan provided by your practice

-If you are a dentist, vet, optician or pharmacist, you may run a practice that creates a great deal of wealth, but still leaves you unable to benefit from all the results of your hard work.
+As a medical or health professional, you may run a practice that creates wealth, but leaves you unable access the results of your hard work.

-The business may pay you a salary, wages or director's fees, but you cannot simply withdraw money from its funds, even if the business is yours.
+The business may pay you a salary, wages or director's fees, but you cannot simply withdraw money from its funds, even if the business is yours without running into tax and legal problems.
 Even if you could, taking funds from your business could reduce its available working capital, cashflow and potential for growth.

 A Goodwill Loan could be the solution.
 It can help you benefit from the wealth you have created, with no impact on your practice, because it leaves the funds in your business bank account untouched.